dotcfm/cfsummit2017/README.md

 Test by browsing to http://localhost

-# Demo 3: Load-Balancing with NGINX and Redis
+# Demo 3: Load-balancing with Docker, NGINX, and Redis

-Load-balancing with NGINX and Redis.
 Builds on Demo 2 and demonstrates:

-- load balancing with NGINX
-- Redis for session sharing
+- Docker's built-in load-balancer
-- use the image created in Demo 2
+- builds on the image `cfdemo2` built in Demo 2
-- add a simple layer to the image: Redis configuration (in neo-runtime.xml)
+- adds a simple layer to the CF image: Redis configuration (in neo-runtime.xml)
-- add a Redis service to the composition using the official Redis image
+- adds a Redis service (scale=1) to the composition using the official Redis image
-- have multiple CF containers
-- configure NGINX to have multiple backends
+- configures NGINX (scale=1) to look for 3 CF backends
+  - note: the upstream backends defined in `nginx.conf` are based on the way Docker automatically names the containers on the network: `cfdemo3_cf_1`, `cfdemo3_cf_2`, etc.
+- scales CF using `docker-compose --scale`
-- use docker-compose.yml to declare the composition
+- uses `docker-compose.yml` to define the composition

 REQUIREMENTS